 Multi-Chain

-Different from non-pipeline methods above, we present Multi-Chain method, an algorithm based on pipelined broad-casting.
+Here we present the Multi-Chain method, an algorithm based on pipelined broadcasting.
 In this method, compute nodes in Fat-Tree topology are treated as a linear array and data is forwarded from one node to its neighbor chunk by chunk.
 The performance is gained by dividing the data into many small chunks and overlapping the transmission stages.
 For example, one would send the first chunk of the data to the next node.
 Then, while the second node sends the first piece to the third node, one would send the second piece to the second node, and so forth [8].
 Furthermore, to better utilize the bandwidth and multi-core, we create multiple chains.
 For IU PolarGrid, we create 8 chains with each thread managing a chain.